scalation.dynamics

 class Objecttrait Matchableclass Any

-trait provides a template for writing numerical integrators (e.g., Runge-Kutta (RK4) or Dormand-Prince (DOPRI)) to produce trajectories for first-order Ordinary Differential Equations (ODE)s.
+The Integrator trait provides a template for writing numerical integrators (e.g., Runge-Kutta (RK4) or Dormand-Prince (DOPRI)) to produce trajectories for first-order Ordinary Differential Equations (ODE)s.
 The ODE is of the form: d/dt y(t) = f(t, y) with initial condition y0 = y(t0) If f is a linear function of the form a(t) * y(t) + b(t), then the ODE is linear, if a(t) = a (i.e., a constant) the ODE has constant coefficients and if b(t) = 0 the ODE is homogeneous.
 Note this package provides a solver (not an integrator) as an option for linear, constant coefficient, homogeneous, first-order ODE.

-trait provides a template for writing numerical integrators (e.g., Runge-Kutta (RK4) or Dormand-Prince (DOPRI)) to produce trajectories for first-order Ordinary Differential Equations (ODE)s.
+The Integrator trait provides a template for writing numerical integrators (e.g., Runge-Kutta (RK4) or Dormand-Prince (DOPRI)) to produce trajectories for first-order Ordinary Differential Equations (ODE)s.
 The ODE is of the form: d/dt y(t) = f(t, y) with initial condition y0 = y(t0) If f is a linear function of the form a(t) * y(t) + b(t), then the ODE is linear, if a(t) = a (i.e., a constant) the ODE has constant coefficients and if b(t) = 0 the ODE is homogeneous.
 Note this package provides a solver (not an integrator) as an option for linear, constant coefficient, homogeneous, first-order ODE.

 Attributes